- Graduate Nursing Program Requirements

 Course work not part of a completed certificate program or graduate degree from USC or another institution may be transferred for credit toward a doctoral degree.
 A limited amount of course work may be transferred from another institution for credit toward a doctoral degree.
 The exact number of transfer hours varies by program, but may not constitute more than 50 percent of the hours listed on a program of study, not including dissertation preparation (899) or the equivalent.

 The transfer course work must be relevant to the program and have course content and a level of instruction equivalent to that offered by the University’s own graduate programs.
 All transfer credit decisions are at the discretion of the course faculty.
 The appropriate content faculty member reviews the syllabus to determine equivalency and to make a formal recommendation to the appropriate program director.
-The Program Director routes their recommendation along with faculty member’s recommendation to the Associate Dean for Academics for final CON approval.
+The Program Director routes their recommendation along with faculty member’s recommendation to the Associate Dean for Academic Affairs for final CON approval.
 Approval for acceptance of transfer credit is then submitted to the dean of the Graduate School for final approval on the Request for Transfer of Academic Credit (G-RTC) form.
 Only credits with grades of B or better (equivalent to 3.0 on a 4.0 grading scale) may be transferred from another institution into a doctoral degree program.
 Course work transferred for credit toward a doctoral degree must be from an accredited institution and must be no more than ten years old at the time of graduation.
 Please refer to the Graduate Studies Bulletin Academic Regulations section on Transfer Credit before contacting the graduate advisor for more information about transfer credit.

 Students enrolled in a doctoral program at the University of South Carolina may, with permission of the academic program, request revalidation of USC graduate courses over ten years old for inclusion on the doctoral program of study.
 Each academic unit will determine whether a course is appropriate for revalidation.
 All instructions for revalidation must be followed and the Permit for Revalidation Examination (PRE) form must be completed and submitted to the dean of The Graduate School for approval prior to revalidation.
 Proof of payment of revalidation fees must be submitted with the Permit for Revalidation Examination form.